elasticio/professional-services-best-practices/professional-services-development-guide.md

 * Code is written and formatted in accordance with the styling guide
 * Code (incl. configs, test samples, environment variables etc.) MUST NOT contain any sensitive data like passwords, tokens, API keys etc.
 * Integration application logs does not contain any sensitive data (if needed due to requirements)
+* Code does not contain vulnerabilities.
+It can be checked with `npm audit` command.
+For old components low or moderate vulnerabilities are acceptable, but new one should be developed without any incl. low.
 * Code is covered with unit tests
 * Code is covered with integration tests
 * Continuous deployment:
   * Publish script
   * Secrets
   * k8s descriptors
 * Documentation
   * Readme.md with sequence diagrams, overview, description and installation manual
   * Environment variables listing and description (env-vars.md) Changelogs (CHANGELOG.md).

 After QA:
 * All development branches are reviewed and merged into master branch